[ << ] [ >> ] [Top] [Contents] [Index] [ ? ]

 -lax

-Suppresses syntax checking on variable and callback function names.
+Suppresses checking of variable and callback function names for being aceptable C variable names

 -bw borderwidth

-Changes default border width of the forms created.
+Changes the default border width of the forms created.

 Note that -help, -version and -convert do not require a connection to an X server.
 If an output unit other than the default (pixel) is selected, all object sizes in the output file will be in the unit requested.
 This kind of UI has a fixed and device resolution independent size (in theory at least) and can be useful for drawing applications.